kaytwo/website/_includes/activities.md

+I am the area editor for Information Security and Network Measurement for the [ACM SIGCAS](http://www.sigcas.org/) Computers and Society newsletter.
+If you'd be interested in getting your work in front of a broader audience---anything from a really good blog post to a fully formed article---I encourage you to submit.

+Beyond that, I do/have done:

 * Program Committee, 2016 IEEE Symposium on Security and Privacy
+* Program Committee, 2016 eCrime Symposium
 * Program Committee, 2016 LASER Workshop
 * Program Committee, 2016 WWW Conference
 * Program Committee, 2015 IEEE Symposium on Security and Privacy